dagronf/DSFSparkline/README.md

 | `DSFSparklineOverlay.ZeroLine` | Draw a horizontal line at the 'zero-line' position of the sparkline.
 The zero-line is defined by the datasource and is by default zero, however this can be changed. |
 | `DSFSparklineOverlay.RangeHighlight` | Highlight a range of y-values on the sparkline |
 | `DSFSparklineOverlay.GridLines` | Draw lines at specified y-values on the sparkline |

-# Prebuilt

-DSFSparkline has a number of 'prebuilt' sparkline views available with a more limited scope.

-If you've used `DSFSparklines` prior to v4, these are the original views that you used to display your sparklines.

 ## Available graph types